masterovit08/multithreaded-server/README.md

 ## How to start it?

-Since Java requires the presence of the main class Main, for ease of launch there is the possibility to initialize the server or client classes using command line arguments.
+Since Java requires the presence of the main class Main, for ease of launch there is the possibility to initialize the server or client classes using **command line arguments**.
-> [!WARNING]
-> **PLEASE NOTE** that you need to generate a .class file before running.
-To do this, simply run in the terminal `make`

 <details>
   <summary><b>Starting the server</b></summary>